MicrosoftDocs/windows-dev-docs/hub/includes/store/msi/package-version-numbering.md

-> [!IMPORTANT]
-> Package version numbering is not supported for MSI and EXE apps.
+ You can manage the package version numbering through your installer.
+Package version numbering for Win32 is not suppoted through the Store.